Last updated : 05/09/2023 23:59:39

-The team is from Derby, England, United Kingdom and play in the Derby City Football League (Charter Standard League) U15 (Sun) Div 2.
+The team is from Derby, England, United Kingdom and play in the Derby City Football League (England Football Accredited League) U15 (Sun) Div 2.

 Chellaston Boys FC was formed in 1992 by Greg Gaskin and Chris Edwards.
 Greg had always been active in Chellaston as a volunteer at both junior and adult events.
 He had previously been the head at the Beaver Cubs and an active member at the Community Association.
 Chris was a close friend and had children of a similar age.